KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Declining United Methodist Membership in the U.S.

 Google Trends graph for the phrase ["United Methodist Church" (region: worldwide)](http://www.google.com/trends/explore#q=United%20Methodist%20Church), from around 2004 to 2015.
-This chart predominantly reflects a decline in search interest in the United States.
+This declining traffic was predominantly from the United States.

 ![](google-maps-and-trends/google-trends-united-methodist-church-worldwide.jpg)